 Learn how we manage our small farm on a daily basis and get to know our flock!

 We are now officially in the lambing lull, that break between when the AI lambs and lambs from the AI backup rams are due and the lambs sired by the secondary rams are due.
 It’s been a busy and somewhat difficult lambing so far.read more

 We got the ewes out onto one of the pastures.
-There isn’t much grass but we need them to start moving so they are in good shape for lambing.
+There isn't much grass but we need them to start moving so they are in good shape for lambing.
 They sure like to go out and find the tasty bits.
-They are moving in and out a lot and that will help with their...read more
+They are moving in and out a lot and that will help with their condition for...read more

 The rams spend a lot of time in the front pear orchard pasture.
 Unfortunately they get bored and tend to bash the trees.
 So we finally got them protected by some welded wire fencing.
 I hope that will keep the trees...read more